J-Siu/johnsiu.com/content/blog/docker-on-mac.md

 title: "Docker on MacOS"
 type: "blog"
 ---
-Running Docker on Mac and create first container.
+Running Docker on MacOS and create first container.
 <!--more-->
-There are multiple ways to install docker on Mac.
-We will use [Homebrew for Mac](//brew.sh/).
+There are multiple ways to install docker on MacOS.
+We will use [Homebrew for MacOS](//brew.sh/).

 ---